The Top 10 Natural Monuments You Cannot Miss

 8. The Bologna Dune

 The Bologna Dune is over 30 metres high and 200 wide and is considered a Natural Monument.
 If you find yourself travelling to the province in search of white sand beaches and crystal clear water, this nationally known location is the right place to look.
 The area is surrounded by cliffs and exotic vegetation, including Andalucian varieties like juniper, creeping juniper and camarina.
-If you are looking for a place to disconnect with the world and immerse yourself in a beautiful natural environment, this is a place you cannot miss out on in 2014.
+If you are looking for a place to disconnect with the world and immerse yourself in a beautiful natural environment, this is a place you cannot miss out this year.

 9. Encina de Los Perros